 The Library of Virginia’s repository of digitized historical newspapers at Virginia Chronicle helps to provide a window into the arduous existence of African Americans, free and enslaved, during the antebellum period.
 The ads also reveal how newspapers, as an informational and social medium, impacted their lives.

 The Library of Virginia has scanned and indexed over 7,000 freedom papers belonging to free African Americans which can be searched in its Virginia Untold collection.
-For more information about Free Negro Registers, we invite you to read the Out of the Box blog, History Restored: Free Negro Registers Conserved.
+For more information about Free Negro Registers, we invite you to read the blog post, History Restored: Free Negro Registers Conserved.

 See the gallery below for more examples of newspaper advertisements about lost freedom papers, runaway slaves, incarceration, and even the U.S. military’s exercise of the Emancipation Proclamation and the Congressional Confiscation Acts: